 When we study extremes, we are usually satisfied by specifying the marginal distribution.
 As analysed in Chapter 2, this is generally sufficient for design purposes, where the design is based upon the concept of return period.
 In this respect, the dependence structure of the process of interest may not affect the design procedure per se.
-However, the dependence in a stochastic process alters substantially the temporal distribution of extremes.
-In a process with dependence there are patterns, and specifically periods with clustered extremes and periods with absence or infrequent occurrence of extremes.
-We should thus adapt our perception of the behaviour of extremes to become consistent with this reality; without such adaptation our perception is typically guided by the "roulette-wheel" paradigm, in which there are no patterns.
+However, the dependence in a stochastic process substantially alters the temporal distribution of extremes.
+In a process with dependence there are patterns.
+Specifically, there are periods with clusters of extremes and periods without extremes or with infrequent extremes.
+We should thus adapt our perception of the behaviour of extremes to become consistent with this reality.
+Without such adaptation our perception will probably continue to be guided by the "roulette-wheel" paradigm, in which there are no patterns.

 There is an additional, more severe, consequence of the presence of dependence.
-Hydroclimatic studies necessarily rely on data to make inference.
-Data records are typically insufficient and actually become even more so in the presence of extremes.
+Hydroclimatic studies necessarily rely on data to make inferences.
+Data records are usually inadequate, becoming worse when there are extremes.
 The latter problem also affects the specification of the marginal distribution.
 This is illustrated by a simulation experiment in Digression 3.H.
 Quantification of the consequences will be given in Chapter 4 and a way to take into account the dependence in specifying the marginal distribution from data will be discussed in Chapter 6.